denoptim-project/catalyst_evaluator/README.md

 # Automated Evaluation of Ru-Based Catalyst for Olefin metathesis
-This is a tool for automatic evaluation of candidate olefin metathesis catalyst with general formula (L)Ru(Y)(X)=CH<sub>2</sub>, where X and Y are covalent ligands and L is a dative ligand.
+This is a tool for automatic evaluation of candidate olefin metathesis catalyst with general formula (L)Ru(X)(X)=CH<sub>2</sub>, where X is a covalent ligands and L is a dative ligand.

 The workflow leading to the calculation of the fitness is summarised here: